Recognise and Report Phishing Scams

 Protect sensitive information

-Square will never ask you to provide sensitive information such as your username, password, social security number, full bank account details or payment card information over email, phone or text message.
+Square will never ask you to provide sensitive information such as your username, password, personal public service number, full bank account details or payment card information over email, phone or text message.

 If you believe you called a fraudulent number for Square or if you receive a suspicious phone call, do not provide any personal or account information and hang up immediately.